Teatro de la República

 Teatro de la República (literally, Theater of the Republic) is a theater in the historic center of the city of Querétaro, México.
 It is one of the most important historic buildings in the city.
+In 1867, the trial of Maximilian I of Mexico was held in the theater.
+He would be convicted and sentenced to be executed.
+The theater would gain its current name after hosting the drafting of the Mexican constitution in 1917.